 The UserTesting integration for Jira Product Discovery is available on the following subscriptions:

 |Flex plan||Seat-based plan|

 |Essentials ✓||Startup ✓|

 How It Works

-The UserTesting integration for Jira Product Discovery enables Product Managers and Product teams to capture product ideas, evaluate and prioritize those ideas, and track progress against product concepts via direct integration with Jira software.
+The UserTesting integration for Jira Product Discovery enables product managers and product teams to capture ideas for products, evaluate and prioritize those ideas, and track progress against product concepts through integration with Jira software.

 Note: Jira Product Discovery is currently in open beta.

 Before using the Jira Product Discovery integration, make sure you have a Jira Product Discovery account and have created a Jira Product Discovery idea.

 Step 1.
 Within the Jira Product Discovery platform, navigate to the idea to which you wish to add a UserTesting session, clip, or highlight reel as supporting feedback.